rna-seq/grape.recipe.pipeline/README.txt

 Important Note
 ==============

-The grape.recipe.pipeline a Buildout recipe used by Grape, and is not a standalone Python package.
+The grape.recipe.pipeline package is a a Buildout recipe used by Grape, and is not a standalone Python package.
 It is only going to be useful as installed by the grape.buildout package.